 See all problems of the 2002 GMC Envoy.

-The car involved was a 2000 GMC Envoy.
 Transmission slips when going into a higher gear, manufacturer has attempted to repair on 5 separate occasions without success, vehicle shudders, hesitates, surges, and bucks.
 Ignition switch failed.

 See all problems of the 2000 GMC Envoy.